 Before you take your first mathematics course at USD, you will be given a Mathematics Placement Exam to place you in the correct course.
 Below is an explanation of our mathematics requirement and placement exams.

 USD Math Requirements

-USD requires all students to demonstrate basic mathematical competence in order to graduate.
-This requirement may be fulfilled by passing Investigations in Modern Mathematics (Math 112), College Algebra (Math 115), or a more advanced course such as Calculus (Math 130 or 150).
+USD's requirement that all graduating students demonstrate basic mathematical competence may be fulfilled by passing Investigations in Modern Mathematics (Math 112), College Algebra (Math 115), or a more advanced course such as Calculus (Math 130 or 150).
 A student may also fulfill the requirement by passing a competency exam (not to be confused with the placement exams).
 The vast majority of our students satisfy the requirement by taking one of the above courses.